Christianmsm/03-Password-Generator/README.md

 This was especially challenging to complete and have it generate a random password.
 I learned a lot about how we need to provide logic to the code to make it function properly.
 I will go back and tweak it more to get the results that I want it to have.

+** Re-submit **

+I have since tweaked the code so that I have confirm windows as opposed to the prompt windows for more ease of use for the user.

+I also tweaked my arrays and the for loop so now once the code is ran a password is generated.

 ## Usage